StevenWilliams198318/0x00_add_favorite_number/README.md

 # 0x00_add_favorite_number
-Focuses on the "add function" task.
+Focuses on creating "functions", "fixed size arrays", "Structs", "HashMaps", and "Initializing state variables in the Constructor".
+Some function to note:
+store()
+add_person()
+retrieve()